Haughley, Assumption of the Blessed Virgin Mary Church

 The historic highlight of the church interior is a 15th-century octagonal font whose stem is carved with figures of woodwoses, a wild man of the woods figure popular in East Anglia throughout the medieval period.
 The Haughley woodwose carvings are possibly the best in Suffolk.

 Woodwoses are usually portrayed as hairy men carrying clubs, but one of the Haughley woodwoses is unusual, for it shows the figure standing cross-legged, a hat (or perhaps a bowl) over his loins, and the other hand on his heart.
 It seems odd to see a modest woodwose!

 The font bowl is carved with alternating symbols of the Evangelists and angels bearing heraldic shields.

 In the northwest corner of the nave are 4 leather fire buckets dating to the 18th century.
 There used to be 33 fire buckets hanging in the porch.
 These served as the village's sole means of firefighting in the days before fire trucks and pumps.
 If a fire broke out villagers would have to grab the fire buckets from the church and form a chain to fetch water from the nearest pond.

 In the sanctuary are four 18th century grave slabs to the Ray family.
 Another ten slabs are set in the nave floor, and seven of these have 16th-17th century memorial brass inserts.
 On the wall are 7 tablets to members of the local Crawford family, but the best memorial is an ornate wall tablet to Mary Smyth, who died in 1728 at the age of 30.

 Also in the nave is a wall monument to Robert Offwood (d.
 1756).
-Hanging from the nave walls are 5 early 18th century funeral hatchments.
+Hanging from the nave walls are five early 18th-century funeral hatchments.

 If you walk behind the church, to the very edge of the churchyard, you can see glimpses of the Norman moat and the treed remains of the castle motte.